caltechlibrary/developing-with-go-and-js-repl/setting-things-up.md

 # Setting things up

 You will need at a minimum two pieces of software-- git (for fetching the current version of Go) and Go.
-We can build the rest from packages (e.g. a text editor, ostdlib).
+We can build the rest from packages (e.g. a simple text editor, otto, ostdlib).
+You will need access to the internet to fetch the files.

 Git is a source code version system.
 You can find out more information about [git](https://git-scm.org) at the [git-scm.org](http://git-scm.org) website.

 Go is a programming language originally developed at Google but now a fully open source language developed by the Go community.
 It is a compiled langage well suited to working with web resources and building web services.
 If you don't have Go installed already please take a look at the [golang.org](http://golang.org) website.
 You'll want Go 1.6.x for this tutorial.